 The mission mandate gives mission components, including UN Police, their specific and direct mandate to act on child protection issues.
-As UN Police, you are in a unique position to fulfil parts of this mandate, as you work directly with the host State police and judicial system.
+As Canadian police personnel deployed on an international mission, you are in a unique position to fulfil parts of this mandate, as you work directly with the host State police and judicial system.
 Through your mentoring and advocacy, you can help host States to bring their treatment of children up to international standards.
 For a mission that does not have a specific child protection mandate, the protection of children is intrinsically included within the overall Protection of Civilian's mandate.